Minnesota Direct Care and Treatment: Divisions

-DCT is divided into six divisions, each with their own mission, target patient or client, policies, and leaders.

 Mental Health and Substance Abuse

 Mental Health and Substance Abuse (MHSATS) are inpatient hospitals for short term care of patients with severe mental health issues or substance abuse issues.
 MHSATS facilities are nationally accredited hospitals.
 In 2025 MHSATS had a budget of $186 Million and employed 1300 employees.

 MHSATS operates Anoka Metro Regional Treatment, a 96 bed hospital in Anoka, Minnesota that serves the Twin Cities metro area, as well as six Community Behavioral Health Hospitals with 16 beds each in Alexandria, Annandale, Baxter, Bemidji, Fergus Falls, and Rochester.
 MHSATS also operates the Child and Adolescent Behavioral Health Hospital in Willmar, Minnesota, Community Addiction Recovery Enterprise (CARE) program in other sites around the state and the Minnesota Specialty Health System, in Wadena and Willmar.

 Minnesota Sex Offender Program

 The Minnesota Sex Offender Program operates mostly out of two sites in Moose Lake, Minnesota and sharing a campus with Forensic Services at St Peter Regional Treatment Center.
 In 2025, it had a budget of $126 Million and employed 965 employees.
 As of October 2025, MSOP had 758 clients held in their facilities.

 The program houses over 700 people who have been involuntarily committed for being deemed "sexually dangerous persons" or "sexual psychopathic personalities".
 By the time they enter MSOP, they have served the sentence for any crime they have committed and the civil commitment is indefinite.
 The first provisional discharge was in 2012.
 As of October 2025, in the history of the program 34 clients had been discharged.